rail-berkeley/serl/docs/real_franka.md

 > Env and default config are located in `serl_robot_infra/franka_env/envs/pcb_env/`

+Similar to peg insertion task, we define the reward in this task is given by checking whether the end-effector pose matches a fixed target pose.
+Update the `TARGET_POSE` in [peg_env/config.py](../serl_robot_infra/franka_env/envs/peg_env/config.py) with the measured end-effector pose.

-Similar to peg insertion, here we record demo trajectories with the robot, then run the learner and actor nodes.
+Here we record demo trajectories with the robot, then run the learner and actor nodes.
 ```bash
 # record demo trajectories
 python record_demo.py